 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Northside Hospital and Burn and Reconstructive Centers of America.
 Northside Hospital is accredited by the Medical Association of Georgia to provide continuing medical education for physicians.
 Northside Hospital designates this activity for a maximum of 3.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Lisa Smith, Fire and EMS burn educator for the Burn and Reconstructive Centers of America, will teach the lecture with a focus on the first 24 hours of treatment after a burn or wound injury.
-This is a closed Emergency Burn Care lecture for staff at Spartanburg County EMS in Spartanburg, SC.
+Burn educator Peter Yen (PA-C) will teach the lecture with a focus on the first 24 hours of treatment after a burn or wound injury.
+This is a closed Emergency Burn Care lecture for staff at the Milton Fire Department.

 At the conclusion of this virtual course, attendees will be able to: